kristenlebersole-alt/ai-product-strategy/04-the-contract/golden-dataset.md

 ## HITL Architecture
 <!-- When does a human step in?
 What's the escalation path? -->
+User comes in to be able to review and modify ever rule parsed and put in.

 ## Red-Team Findings
 *What failure mode did your partner find that you missed?*